 If you’re following a keto diet for weight-loss or general health reasons, staying within 20 net carbs per day is the way to go.
 It’s easier to do, allows you far greater consumption of vegetables and other wholesome foods that contain carbohydrates, and, as we mentioned, still allows you to stay in ketosis.

-Now let’s try an example with a food that contains sugar alcohols.
+Now let’s try an example of calculating net carbs with a food that contains sugar alcohols.
 There are many keto and low-carb products that utilize sugar-alcohol-based sweeteners to sweeten food products without adding carbs (or in the case of some sugar alcohols, adding minimal carbs).
 But there are also recipes that call for sugar alcohols.
-We recommend erythritol sweetener, which, unlike some sugar alcohols, contains absolutely no carbs and doesn’t tend to affect blood-sugar levels.
+While there are many out there (maltitol, xylitol, sorbitol, etc.), we recommend erythritol sweetener, which, unlike some sugar alcohols, contains absolutely no carbs and doesn’t tend to affect blood-sugar levels.
 So, for this example, we’ll go with homemade keto whipped cream (2 cups heavy whipping cream and 2 teaspoons erythritol, whipped together).

 Testing for Your Carb Edge or Bio-Individuality

 Once you’re solidly in ketosis for three or more months, some people like to test their “carb edge,” to determine whether they can consume more than 20 net carbs per day and still stay in ketosis.
-You can do this by gradually increasing your daily carbohydrate consumption and testing your glucose and ketones daily to see if you get glucose spikes, or pushed out of ketosis.
+You can do this by gradually increasing your daily carbohydrate consumption and testing your glucose and ketones daily to see if you get glucose spikes, or pushed out of ketosis by eating more carb foods, including carb-heavy veggies.

-It’s also common to test yourself for bio-individuality, or how your unique body reacts to certain foods.
+It’s also common to test yourself for bio-individuality, or how your unique body reacts to certain keto-friendly foods or processed foods.
 Some people get a glucose spike with certain sugar alcohols or dairy, for example.
 Testing your glucose and ketones before and after eating questionable foods allows you to discover if a food sensitivity is impeding your ability to stay in ketosis and achieve keto success.

 The Final Word on the Difference Between Total Carbs vs Net Carbs